 Am I the only one that feels that way?

-Oh, yeah, that's on drudge right now.
+Oh, yeah, that's on Drudge right now.

 It's hysterical.

-Very effective, very affectionate people, apparently.
+Very effective, very affectionate people.

 They just like to, you know, inappropriately touch one another.

-All right, so as we're talking about this, though, and I'll let people make up their own minds on this whole thing, but you know, and then you think uh the crazy Uncle Joe side, and man, you got the first African American, and he's articulate and clean.
+All right, so as we're talking about this, though, and I'll let people make up their own minds on this whole thing, but you know, and then you think of the crazy Uncle Joe side.

 Man, that's storybook.

-Like, what is wrong with you?
+I'm like, what is wrong with you?

-And you know, you can't work at a Dunkin' Donuts or 7-Eleven unless you have a cannot go to a 7-Eleven or a Dunkin' Donuts unless you have a slight Indian accent.
+You cannot go to a 7-Eleven or a Dunkin Donuts unless you have a slight Indian accent.

-The first sort of listen to this mainstream first American, yeah, who is articulate and bright and clean and nice looking guy.
+Who is articulate and bright and clean and nice looking guy?

-I mean, it's that's a storybook.
+I mean, that's a storyboard.

-Romney wants to let the he said in the first hundred days, he's gonna let the big banks once again write their own rules.
+Romney wants to let the, he said in the first hundred days, he's going to let the big banks once again write their own rules.

 Unchain Wall Street.

-They're gonna put you all back in chains.
+They're going to put you all back in chains.

 And you don't know my state.